Before submitting a physical sample to the UW Insect Diagnostic Lab, carefully read all instructions on this page:

 In many cases, insects can be identified through digital images.
-However, in other cases, physical specimens must be inspected under a microscope for an accurate determination.
+However, in other cases, physical specimens must be inspected under a microscope for an accurate identification.
 Crushed or damaged specimens are very difficult to identify (or may not be identifiable) and specimens are routinely damaged during shipping if not cared for.
 In general, specimens should be placed into small vial or other container and padded to protect them.
 Try not to put specimens on tape, as this can make identification difficult.
 Instructions for shipping specimens vary slightly with the type of specimen:

 Hard-bodied insects such as beetles and true bugs generally hold up well.
 Dry specimens can be placed in a small clean vial or box.
 Put cotton or tissue paper inside the mailing tube with the specimen to increase its chances of arriving intact.

 Soft-bodied insects such as aphids, caterpillars and other worms are best preserved in alcohol.
 Freezing or placing the insects into very hot water will kill specimens.
 Specimens should then be preserved in alcohol for shipment.
 Seventy percent ethanol is best, but rubbing alcohol, or clear cocktail alcohol like gin or vodka will work in a pinch.
 Denatured alcohol (ethanol) can usually be found in the paint section at hardware stores.